Back to DWU AI Articles

 The 1,500-Hour Rule Debate

-The requirement that airline first officers hold an ATP certificate — which requires 1,500 hours of flight time (with limited reductions for military and accredited university graduates) — remains the most debated regulatory constraint on pilot supply.
-Enacted after the 2009 Colgan Air Flight 3407 crash, the rule under 14 CFR Part 121 has been credited with improving regional airline safety while simultaneously extending the pilot training pipeline by 3–5 years.
+The requirement that airline first officers hold an ATP certificate — which requires 1,500 hours of flight time (with limited reductions for military and accredited university graduates) — remains a regulatory constraint on pilot supply.
+Enacted after the 2009 Colgan Air Flight 3407 crash via 14 CFR Part 121, the rule has extended the pilot training pipeline by 3–5 years compared to pre-2013 practices.
+The FAA cites safety improvements as a rationale for maintaining this requirement.

-The FAA Reauthorization Act of May 2024 upheld the age-65 mandatory retirement limit, defeating a proposal to raise it to 67.
-A separate legislative effort — the "Let Experienced Pilots Fly Act of 2025" — has been introduced but not enacted as of February 2026.
+The FAA Reauthorization Act of 2024 (signed May 2024) upheld the age-65 mandatory retirement limit, defeating a proposal to raise it to 67.
+No changes to the retirement age or 1,500-hour ATP rule have been enacted as of February 2026 (FAA Reauthorization Act of 2024, Public Law 118-63).
 ALPA has consistently opposed both raising the retirement age and reducing the 1,500-hour requirement, citing safety and seniority system integrity concerns.
-The status quo is likely to persist.
+The outlook section below assumes no new legislation as of February 2026.

 Outlook